matthewfishermv/Statistics-with-R/One-and-Two-Sample-Tests/Index.md

 qt(0.05, df=9, lower.tail=FALSE)
 [1] 1.833113
 ```

+We use the notation t<sub>α,df</sub> to refer to the critical t-value with a left- or right-hand tail probability of α (or both, in the case of a two-tailed test) and *df* degrees of freedom.
+This would be t<sub>0.05,9</sub> for the example above.

 R also has a built-in function for carrying out a one-sample t-test, `t.test()`.
 The sample data must be stored in a variable and passed into the function.
 The function takes three arguments: